saniaki/SQL_airport_tunneling/README.md

 * average yearly total number of seats (passengers) on the planes between the two airports

 ### Examining data
-Following quesries are used to examin data in Hue.
+Following queries are used to examine data in Hue.

 setting "fly" database as current
 <pre>
 USE fly;
 </pre>

-Showing tables available in the databse:
+Showing tables available in the database:
 <pre>
 SHOW TABLES;
 </pre>